 You do not have to give details of your disability or, for example, your religion when you ask for accommodation, just the way in which you need to be accommodated.
 Each person’s needs are individual, please tell our staff what you need to serve you better.

 If your disability is related to your human rights claim, you will want to tell us about your disability in relation to your human rights application and what you need by way of accommodation.

 Off site meetings

-Requests for meetings outside of the Centre’s normal business places will be considered if it is required to meet your accommodation needs.
+Requests for meetings outside of the HRLSC’s normal business places will be considered if it is required to meet your accommodation needs.

-Please do not wear perfume or after-shave if you are meeting with Centre staff in person.
+Please do not wear perfume, after-shave or any other chemical scented product if you are meeting with HRLSC staff in person.

 Asking for accommodation